 A Mass of Christian burial will be held 11 a.m.
 Saturday at St. Mary Church, Mineral Ridge.
 Family and friends may call 5 to 7 p.m.
 Friday at Higgins-Reardon Funeral Homes, Austintown Chapel, and 10 to 11 a.m.
 Saturday at the church.

 Professional arrangements are being handled by the Higgins-Reardon Funeral Homes, Austintown Chapel.

-To send flowers to Richard "Dick" T. Conroy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Dick" T. Conroy, please visit our floral store.